swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

 This request is a no-op and doesn't have any effects.

-If the build system is currently updating the build graph, this request should return after those updates have finished processing.
+If the build server is currently updating the build graph, this request should return after those updates have finished processing.

 - method: `workspace/waitForBuildSystemUpdates`